MohammedSDev/app-attachment/README.md

           displasyImage(file)
       }
       .prepare {
-          //Optional:you can pass your custom  authority
+          //Optional:you can pass you authority
           //this.authority = ""
-          //Optional:you can pass your custom file
+          //Optional:you can pass you file
           //this.cameraPictureFile = File("...")
-          //Note: if your custom file in shared storage.you need to set `requestStorageRunTimePermission` true
-          //this.requestStorageRunTimePermission = true
       }
       .onExplainRequired { permission, reTry ->
           //to show user an explain, then call reTry()